 - Paracetamol 10 mg/kg/dose in children and 500-1,000 mg/dose in adult.
 Maximum adult dose is 4 grams/day.
-Do not give Aspirin or other NSAID like Ibuprofen. - Extra amounts of fluids Oral rehydration therapy/salt (ORT/ ORS) is recommended for patients with moderate dehydration. - Complete blood count (CBC/CP) with follow up is an important tool in the management of suspected Dengue patients. - Provide brochure for families about the "warning signs" together with other recommendation. - All Dengue patients must be carefully observed for the signs of shock at least for 24 hours after recovery from fever. - The patient who does not have any evidence of circulatory disturbance and who has been afebrile for > 24 hours does not need further observation and can be discharged [10].
+Donot give Aspirin or other NSAID like Ibuprofen. - Extra amounts of fluids Oral rehydration therapy/salt (ORT/ORS) is recommended for patients with moderate dehydration. - Complete blood count (CBC/CP) with follow up is an important tool in the management of suspected Dengue patients. - All Dengue patients must be carefully observed for the signs of shock at least for 24 hours after recovery from fever. - The patient who does not have any evidence of circulatory disturbance and who has been afebrile for > 24 hours does not need further observation and can be discharged [10]. - Preventive measures: Identify mosquito breeding sites, destroy mosquito larval habitats and indoor breeding sites.

-Preventive measures:

-- Identify mosquito breeding sites, destroy mosquito larval habitats and indoor breeding sites. - Community awareness sessions should be conducted in schools, through religious leaders, aiming to promote health education campaigns. - Proper solid waste disposal and improved water storage practices, including covering containers to prevent access by egg-laying female mosquitoes. - Protection against mosquitoes including use of screening, protective clothing and repellents [10].
+Community awareness sessions should be conducted in schools, through religious leaders, aiming to promote health education campaigns.
+Proper solid waste disposal and improved water storage practices, including covering containers to prevent access by egg-laying female mosquitoes.
+Protection against mosquitoes including use of screening, protective clothing and repellents [10].